kyleboas/tacticsjournal.com/_posts/2023/7/2023-7-5-cesc-fabregas-and-manchester-city-progression-to-a-diamond.md

 image: /uploads/2023/07/04/Image-04Jul2023_12:41:36.jpeg
 ---

-July 5, 2023 — Cesc Fàbregas is going to be an incredible manager.
+Cesc Fàbregas is going to be an incredible manager.
 He has a clear and descriptive way of translating things that happen on the pitch into simple terms.

 <!---more--->